|Faculty and Staff Home > Employee Handbook > Section II-2: Organization and Administration of the College|

 This position is directly responsible to the President to plan, oversee, organize and direct the college’s International Student Services, Study Abroad, English as a Second Language, English as a Foreign Language, Translation, and continuing education offerings for non-native speakers of English.
 The Executive Director also serves as an advisor to the President for Hispanic Affairs.

 The Affirmative Action Officer advises and assists the President in ensuring college personnel do not discriminate on the basis of race, sex, color, age, religion, national origin, or disability when admitting or serving students or when employing or interacting with faculty and staff.
 In addition, this position oversees and is involved in processes for actively seeking and employing qualified applicants for all positions in accordance with the institution's affirmative action plan and has the authority and responsibility for implementing and coordinating the college’s affirmative action plan.

 This position is responsible for advising and assisting the President and other college personnel as assigned by the President or his or his designee on legal matters related to the college’s on-going functions.
 This position also serves as the college’s ethics liaison with the state of North Carolina for the college and Board of Trustees.

-The President’s Leadership Council meets with the President at least once or twice each month to discuss and help decide action on major issues facing the college.
-In addition to bringing their unique perspectives to the discussion, Council members are also responsible for sharing information and communicating, as appropriate, with other college employees.
-The President’s Leadership Council includes the five administrators who report directly to the President, various department heads, and the chairs of the Faculty Association and Staff Association; and other employees as determined by the President.
+The President’s Cabinet meets with the President at least once or twice each month to discuss and advise the President regarding action on major issues facing the college.
+In addition to bringing their unique perspectives to the discussion, Cabinet members are also responsible for sharing information and communicating, as appropriate, with other college employees.
+The President’s Cabinet includes all administrators who report directly to the President, the chairs of the Faculty Association and Staff Association; and other employees as determined by the President.